 Of course, this won’t help if you’re already off the grid.
 So consider testing your unit beforehand and even ordering a backup regulator prior to your departure.

 Genesis Basecamp: Summary

-Overall, we’re really happy with our purchase and highly recommend this unit to any backcountry explorer.
+Overall, we’re happy with our purchase and recommend this unit to any backcountry explorer.
 If you’re interested in purchasing the Genesis Basecamp, you can do so through my Amazon link here.

-We seriously considering the Luna Satellite burner before our Mexico trip in January.
+We also purchased the Luna Satellite burner to take with us on our Mexico trip in January.
 My wife loves her coffee, and boiling water in a separate pan to then dump into a cup is a pain.
-We might also consider getting the 5L Flux Pot in the future.
-We’re still undecided on how much we’d use it.

 I hope you’ve enjoyed this independent review of the Genesis Basecamp.
 Look for other overlanding gear reviews in the future.

 If this article was helpful to you it would be awesome if you’d consider becoming a Jeepsies supporter.